How to Manage PTSD After Witnessing an Overdose

 How Long Does it Take to Withdrawal from Alcohol?

 On average, alcohol withdrawal lasts for 7 to 10 days.
 However, keep in mind that detox is different for everyone.
-It’s possible that withdrawal could be shorter or longer depending on how much alcohol you’ve been consuming, how long you’ve been consuming it for and other factors, such as the presence of a mental health disorder.
+It is possible that withdrawal could be shorter or longer depending on how much alcohol you have been consuming, how long you have been consuming it for and other factors, such as the presence of a mental health disorder.

 What is the Timeline for Alcohol Withdrawal?